aspyra/rp2040-vrc/README.md

 # RP2040 based RC-to-USB adapter

 This project is an adapter allowing use of an RC transmitter as PC input device, i.e. to play racing games.\
-It reads the 1-2ms PWM signal from 2-4ch RC receiver and presents it to the PC as joystick inputs.
+It reads the PWM signal from 2-4ch RC receiver and presents it to the PC as joystick inputs.
-The signal precision is ±0.0833μs (0-12000 range).
+The signal precision is ±0.0833μs:
+- 0-12000 range for standard 1-2ms signal
+- 0-24000 range for extended 0.5-2.5ms signal
+- 0-4800 for SSR 100-500us signal

 ## How to install
 Use one of the [precompiled binaries](https://github.com/aspyra/rp2040_vrc/tree/main/precompiled_binaries).\